busyloop/optix/README.md

 ## Documentation

-A cli is built using the declarative Optix DSL inside the body of at least one sub-class of `Optix::CLI`.
+A Cli is built using the declarative Optix DSL inside the body of at least one sub-class of `Optix::Cli`.

 After the declarations have been loaded you invoke the parser with a call to `Optix.invoke!(ARGV)`.
 It will parse and validate